Visas, Permits and Travel Insurance

 To contact a medical institution, you must be insured by compulsory health insurance, voluntary insurance, insurance at an insurance company of your choice, or you must pay for the services yourself.

 Who is eligible for the PSD:

-EU: Certificate confirming the right of permanent residence in LT (issued for 10 years)
+EU citizens: Certificate confirming the right of permanent residence in the Republic of Lithuania (issued for 10 years);

-- Foreigners temporarily residing in LT if legally employed (+ their kids)
+- Foreigners temporarily residing in LT if legally employed (+ their childer)

 - Foreigners who have worked in LT for at least 6 months and have registered at the Employment Service.

 If you are not covered by the PSD: